freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 2. You will prompted to attach your printer.
 3. A Print Document dialog will appear, from which you can configure different print options before printing the document.

-Exporting Submissions from the *Journalist Workstation*
+Exporting submissions from the *Journalist Workstation*
 -------------------------------------------------------

 .. important::